Rethinking the Farm Bill: Tell Us Where Our Beef Comes From

 This year, many of the biggest funding decisions were made through other legislation.
 But the farm bill still matters: It will focus less on new spending and more on the rules that determine who benefits and who gets left out.
 It’s an opportunity to ensure farm policy serves the public, not special interests, and to support independent farmers, healthy food, and U.S. food security.

-We’ve zeroed in on seven policy priorities where these rule changes can make a real difference.
+We’ve identified seven policy priorities where these rule changes can make a real difference.

 Strengthen competition, transparency, and innovation across the food and agriculture system by addressing consolidation, input costs, and market abuses.